aaewarren/ESTEL-DBS/README.md

 # ESTEL-DBS

-This code documents the image pre-processing steps relevant to the following paper:
+This code documents the image pre-processing and connectivity analysis steps relevant to the following paper:

 _The optimal target and connectivity for deep brain stimulation in Lennox-Gastaut syndrome_ Aaron E.L Warren, Linda J. Dalic, Kristian J. Bulluss, Wesley Thevathasan, Annie Roten, John S. Archer